snehakap/Python-Hangman-Game/README.md

 # Python-Hangman-Game
-User friendly game created using python.
+User friendly game of hangman created using python.